OCHA-DAP/hdx-signals/src/indicators/idmc/README.md

 - Over 100,000 persons displaced in the past quarter
 - Over 500,000 persons displaced in the past year

+The anomaly flags are also only generated when the displacement across that period of time is also above a specific minimum value.
+If it is below that value, no flag is generated.
+These lower limits for flagging are:

+- 100 persons displaced in the past week
+- 500 persons displaced in the past month
+- 1500 persons displaced in the past quarter
+- 5000 persons displaced in the past year

 Flags are also generated for the first displacement reported in the past 3 months, 6 months, or year.